 Some people fast for 16 hours through the night, others for 14, and some for 24 or more!
-According to WebMD, fasting has been used for ages to aid in detoxification.
+Fasting has been used for ages to aid in detoxification and has recently come back into the mainstream.
 It is known to be one of the most time-proven methods to boost health.

 7. Crazy Fad “Cleanses”

-Don’t even bother with these ones.
+Don’t even bother with these.
 If it has the label “lose 10 pounds in 2 days” on it, steer clear!
 As I mentioned before, fast weight loss just means a crash in metabolism.

 That’s not what we’re looking for.
 If anything, what we need is a whole-foods fresh start!

 While most of these cleanses could have spectacular benefits (ignoring the fad and tea listings), there are a few deciding factors to work through to decide which one suits you.